This section outlines all supported authentication methods for external services with regard to user and group management.

 User Access Controls

-If the authentication option supports user-level access controls for PDS, VDS and other objects.
+Yes, the authentication method supports user-level access controls for tables, views, and other objects.
 When supported access to individual objects can be configured based on the User ID used for authentication.

-If the authentication option supports group-level access controls for PDS, VDS and other objects.
-When supported access to individual objects can be configured based upon groups associated with the User ID used for authentication.
+Yes, the authentication method supports group/role-level access controls for tables, views, and other objects.
+When supported, access to individual objects can be configured based upon groups associated with the username used for authentication.

 For More Information